Update: ‘Price’ and ‘Toyota electrified vehicle sales projected to rise’ sections updated and ‘TopElectricSUV says’ section added.

-A new Toyota RAV4 electric isn’t hitting showrooms in the foreseeable future, but a similar-sized Toyota EV with an all-new nameplate has been confirmed.
-Under threat from the VW ID.4, the Nissan Ariya, and the Skoda Enyaq, Toyota is releasing a pure electric alternative to the Toyota RAV4 of its own next year – the Toyota bZ4X.
+A new Toyota RAV4 Electric isn’t hitting showrooms in the foreseeable future, but a similar-sized Toyota EV with an all-new nameplate arrived in 2022.
+Under threat from models such as the Kia EV6, Hyundai Ioniq 5, VW ID.4, the Nissan Ariya, and the Ford Mustang Mach-E, Toyota has launched a pure-electric alternative to the Toyota RAV4 – the Toyota bZ4X.

-The Toyota bZ4X celebrated its world premiere as a near-production concept at the 2021 Shanghai Motor Show in April.
-It is co-developed with Subaru that plans to release an electric compact SUV next year, one that the media calls the Subaru Evoltis.
+The bZ4X celebrated its world premiere as a near-production concept at the Shanghai Motor Show in April 2021.
+After a few final touches, Toyota unveiled the production car in October 2021.
+The company has co-developed the model with Subaru, which markets its version of the electric compact SUV as the Subaru Solterra.
 Parts of the vehicle’s platform, called e-TNGA, are jointly developed with Subaru.
 Toyota has relied on the partner company’s prowess in AWD technologies for this model.

-The Toyota bZ4X doesn’t have an outlandish design like the Nissan Ariya.
-Compared to the Toyota RAV4, though, with its concave and cleaner nose, slimmer and techy headlights, lower height, sleeker greenhouse, shorter overhangs, and much steeper C-pillars, it’s stylish and breaks new ground for Toyota design.
+The Toyota bZ4X doesn’t sport an outlandish design like the Nissan Ariya.
+However, compared to the Toyota RAV4 with its concave and cleaner nose, slimmer and techy headlights, lower height, sleeker greenhouse, shorter overhangs, and much steeper C-pillars, it’s stylish and breaks new ground for Toyota design.

-The interior has design elements typically not associated with everyday Toyotas, like a fully digital instrument cluster and a steering yoke (with a steer-by-wire system) like an airplane cockpit.
+The interior has a few elements typically not associated with everyday Toyotas, like a fully digital instrument cluster and a steering yoke (not available in the U.S.) like an airplane cockpit.
 At the same time, mainstream Toyota users would spot similarities to the RAV4, and the cabin feels like an evolutionary departure.
 In other words, for customers who like their vehicles to be conventional, the bZ4X won’t scare them away!
-The production car’s interior may miss out on some futuristic elements to meet regulatory compliance.

 e-TNGA is a dedicated EV platform, and Toyota can build front-, rear- or four-wheel drive electric cars on it.
 Toyota can alter the length, width, height, and wheelbase as required, and the same goes for the motor and battery pack capacities.
 The same fixed layout for key components allows creating different powertrain combinations.
 A front motor allows FWD, while a rear motor supports RWD.

 eAWD can be achieved by employing front and rear motors together.
-The company has confirmed that the bZ4X will be followed by six more bZ electric vehicle models by 2025.
-One can expect a larger Toyota BZ5X or BZ6X with third-row seating to follow in the next few years.
+In December 2021, the company revealed that it would launch four more bZ EVs following the bZ4X.
+One can expect a larger Toyota BZ6X with third-row seating to follow in the next few years.

-Koji Toyoshima, Deputy Chief Officer, ZEV Factory (Japan), Toyota, has said that the e-TNGA platform’s flexibility and versatility enable designing and creating models that are not only able to run purely on electricity but also beautiful to look at and exciting to drive.
+Koji Toyoshima, Deputy Chief Officer, ZEV Factory (Japan), Toyota, has said that the e-TNGA platform’s flexibility and versatility enable the designing and creation of models that are not only able to run purely on electricity but also beautiful to look at and exciting to drive.

 Toyota RAV4, the ‘chosen one’ in the U.S.

-The RAV4 has been the chosen one at Toyota for experimenting with EV technology since the 1990s, and before the Toyota Kenshiki Forum last year, it was thought that the company is set to finally release the first RAV4 EV for unrestricted sales across continents.
-The first Toyota RAV4 EV was launched in the first generation in 1996 and the next one, which was co-developed with Tesla, followed in 2012 more as a compliance car to meet the state of California’s zero-emissions vehicle mandate.
+The RAV4 has been the chosen one at Toyota for experimenting with EV technology since the 1990s, and before the Toyota Kenshiki Forum in 2020, it was thought that the company was set to finally release the first RAV4 EV for unrestricted sales across continents.
+The first Toyota RAV4 EV was launched in the first generation in 1996 and the next one, which was co-developed with Tesla, followed in 2012 as a compliance car to meet the state of California’s zero-emissions vehicle mandate.

-Like previous generation Toyota RAV4 EVs, the Toyota bZ4X will be offered in the U.S. market where the electric crossover race is hotting up in 2021 with the entry of Volkswagen, Hyundai, and Nissan with new technologies like skateboard platforms.
-It is safe to assume that, unlike the old models, the new model won’t be exclusive to California or be available only on lease.
-In Japan, the price of the bZ4X after deducting subsidy would be about ¥5 million or roughly $46,000, suggests a Creative311 report.
+Like previous-generation Toyota RAV4 EVs, the Toyota bZ4X is available in the U.S. market, where the electric crossover race is hotting up in 2021 with the entry of Volkswagen, Hyundai, and Nissan with new technologies like skateboard platforms.
+However, the bZ4X isn’t exclusive to California or available only on lease.
+Its prices (excl.
+USD 1,335 DPH fee) start USD 42,000 and go up to USD 48,780.